MadMatcher/MadLib/docs/madlib-technical-guide.md

 )
 ```

 To access the WebUI labeler, you will visit: {public ip address of your master node}:8502 from your local machine.
 We are also saving the labeled data to 'web-labeling-data.parquet'.
-This file will be saved in the directory where your Python script lives (using spark-submit) on your master node.
+This file will be saved in the directory where your Python script lives on your master node.

 #### CustomLabeler